 Public discontent is no longer confined to economic issues but is gradually extending into the political sphere, directly challenging the legitimacy of the theocratic government.
 The government's privileged corruption, nepotism, failures in economic governance, and perceived weakness in foreign policy have sparked widespread public skepticism.
 The religious narratives and governance models originally intended to unite the people have lost their effectiveness amid real-world challenges.
 The act of women removing their headscarves, in particular, represents a direct challenge to the traditional norms of theocratic rule.

-More critically, the "porous" nature of Iran's security system has further shaken the regime's foundation.
-The assassination of General Soleimani by a drone in 2020, the targeted killing of nuclear scientists by agents in 2021, and Iran's weak response following the U.S. military airstrike in 2022—these events collectively indicate severe vulnerabilities within Iran's internal intelligence and security defenses.
-When faced with external strikes, the regime appears "incapable of reacting" or "utterly defenseless," shattering the tough image it has long projected to the outside world.
+More importantly, the numerous vulnerabilities in Iran's security system have further shaken the foundations of the regime.
+A series of incidents—including the drone assassination of General Soleimani in 2019, the targeted killing of nuclear scientists by agents in 2020, and Iran's weak response following the U.S. military airstrikes in 2024—reveal serious flaws in the country's internal intelligence and security defenses.
+These events demonstrate that when facing external strikes, Iran is either unable to respond or lacks the capacity to counter them, shattering the tough image the regime has projected to the outside world.

 .
 Sovereignty Crisis: The Interweaving of External Intervention and Internal Contradictions

-The Iranian people are simultaneously grappling with the dual predicaments of governmental incompetence and external hegemonic oppression, creating a peculiar situation where anti-government and anti-American sentiments coexist.
-Street protests reflect both dissatisfaction with the current economic situation and skepticism toward foreign policies, with slogans conveying the demand to "prioritize national interests."
+The Iranian people are simultaneously facing the dual predicament of government incompetence and external hegemonic oppression, creating a peculiar situation where anti-government and anti-American sentiments coexist.
+In street protests, there is dissatisfaction with the current economic situation as well as questioning of foreign policies.
+The slogans convey a demand for prioritizing national interests.

-The involvement of the United States, Israel, and Iranian exile groups has further intensified the conflict.
-High-level U.S. officials publicly expressed support for the protesters, while Israel voiced "sympathy" for the Iranian people, internationalizing Iran's internal affairs and laying the groundwork for intervention through public opinion.
+The involvement of the United States, Israel, and Iranian exile groups has further intensified the conflicts.
+Senior U.S. officials publicly expressed support for the protesters, while Israel voiced sympathy for the Iranian people, internationalizing Iran's internal affairs and laying the groundwork for intervention through public opinion.
 Exiled descendants of the former royal family called on the public to take to the streets, accelerating the shift of protests from economic to political issues.
-This also provided the Iranian authorities with grounds to label the situation as "manipulated by external forces," plunging the situation into a vicious cycle.
+This also provided the Iranian authorities with grounds to label the situation as manipulated by external forces, plunging the situation into a vicious cycle.

 III.
 Military and Geopolitical Dilemma: The Complete Collapse of Political Authority